Tears at the Gate of Grief: The Disarticulation of Yemen and Colonial Objectives in the Red Sea

 Abstract

-This thesis examines Yemen's historical, economic, and geopolitical disarticulation and underdevelopment.
-Utilizing a world-systems analytical framework, the study explores Yemen's interactions with colonial powers, the role of the International Monetary Fund (IMF) and foreign aid, and the influence of regional and global powers, particularly the United States and Saudi Arabia.
-The analysis highlights how Yemen's strategic significance manifested in its immediate adjacency to the Red Sea, has made it a focal point for international power struggles, resulting in deliberate efforts to keep the country politically and economically unstable.
-The thesis covers Yemen's major political events from the 1960s to the present, including the revolutions of the 1960s and the rise of the Ansarallah movement.
-By synthesizing historical, economic, and geopolitical perspectives, this thesis aims to provide a comprehensive understanding of Yemen's underdevelopment and how it ultimately relates to colonial strategies to ensure a foothold in the Red Sea.
-The research methodology includes a qualitative analysis of primary and secondary data sources to uncover strategies maintaining Yemen's underdeveloped status and explores potential pathways for autonomous development.
-Finally, the thesis argues that the ongoing Red Sea Crisis is deeply rooted in these historical dynamics and the continuous struggle for control over this vital maritime route.
-By highlighting the intersections of global and regional power struggles, this research seeks to provide a comprehensive understanding of Yemen's complex path to underdevelopment and its implications for contemporary geopolitical tensions in the Red Sea.
+This thesis examines why Yemen remains politically and economically underdeveloped by bringing together historical, economic, and geopolitical perspectives.
+It uses a world-systems perspective, which looks at how global power and trade structures shape countries’ development.
+The analysis traces Yemen’s encounters with colonial powers, the role of the International Monetary Fund (IMF) and foreign aid, and the influence of regional and global actors, especially the United States and Saudi Arabia.
+The thesis argues that Yemen’s location next to the Red Sea—a vital shipping route—has made it a site of international competition and contributed to efforts that kept the country unstable.
+It reviews major political developments from the 1960s to the present, including the revolutions of the 1960s and the rise of the Ansarallah movement.
+Methodologically, it draws on qualitative analysis of primary and secondary sources to identify strategies that have sustained underdevelopment and to consider possible paths toward more autonomous development.
+The study concludes that the ongoing Red Sea Crisis is rooted in these long-running dynamics and the continuing struggle to control this maritime corridor.
+By combining historical, economic, and geopolitical perspectives, the thesis offers a clearer picture of Yemen’s path to underdevelopment and its relevance for current tensions in the Red Sea.